Historic Preservation Programs And Services

 In September 1993, the City of Tampa adopted Ordinance #93-137 creating such a tax exemption.
 The properties which qualify for the exemption are those designated as local landmarks or as contributing properties in a local historic district.
 The Barrio Latino Commission (BLC) reviews applications for exemptions for those properties within the Ybor City Historic District.
 The Architectural Review Commission (ARC) reviews applications for exemptions for properties in any other locally designated historic district in the city and for any locally designated landmark in the city.

 There are a number of tax incentives available to encourage the restoration and preservation of historic properties.
 Below you will find a program overview on the process of the Historic Preservation Ad Valorem Tax Exemption and the Submission Requirements, Checklist, Application Forms and Instructions.
+Part I and Part II require one electronic version and two hard copies.
 These are PDF documents which can be viewed using Acrobat Reader.
 If you do not have Acrobat Reader installed, youmust install it first.

 - Historic Ad Valorem Tax Exemption Program Overview(PDF)